 Residents must request accommodations in writing to the Program Director.
 At that time the resident will be required to provide medical verification of a medical condition that he or she believes is a disability.
 The resident is responsible for the costs of obtaining verification.
-The Program Director must notify, within five (5) working days of the request, the Designated Institutional Official and the Executive Associate Dean for Graduate Medical Education.
+The Program Director must notify, within five (5) working days of the request, the Designated Institutional Official.

 The College of Medicine Graduate Medical Education Program recognizes the need and benefits of graduate medical education and sponsors training programs which emphasize personal, clinical and professional development.
 The College of Medicine residency programs are conducted in substantial institutional and program requirements of the ACGME and its individual Residency Review Committees.

 In the event the College of Medicine has to reduce the number of positions in or closes a residency training program or to close a program, the College of Medicine will notify the GMEC, DIO, and residents in training as soon as possible.
 If possible, reductions will be made over a period of time to allow all residents to complete training.
 In the event that an ACGME action or decreased financial or educational resources force the closure of a training program, the College of Medicine will allow the residents already in the program to complete their education or assist them in locating another ACGME accredited program in which they can continue their education.